Apple’s Garageband program is renowned for making it unbelievably easy to record, edit and produce music in your own home….or your garage.

-It sounds a lot like Apple’s Garageband, doesn’t it?
+It sounds a lot like Apple’s Garageband – and it is very similar.
 The good news is that it’s equally inexpensive, versatile and easy to use (it’s also been showered with music magazine awards, which hasn’t hurt its reputation whatsoever).

 Like Garageband, some of Mixcraft 6’s key features include: